Where Open Championship courses & spectacular coastal scenery meet

-Ayrshire is an historic county in south west Scotland, located on the shores of the Firth of Clyde.
+Ayrshire is a historic county in South West Scotland, located on the shores of the Firth of Clyde.
 Less than an hour from Glasgow, access for international travellers is easy.

 Seaside towns of Prestwick, Ayr and Troon are the hotspots for visiting golfers, all offering a decent selection of hotels along with pubs and restaurants to enjoy.
 Further south is the stunning Trump Turnberry Resort, providing a luxurious play & stay option.